sidmulajkar/sidsblog/sidmulajkar/content/posts/tcp-slow-start.md

 ---
 title: "Understanding TCP Slow Start and its Role in Network Performance"
-categories: [tcp, slowstart, networking, congestion-control, mechanism, sidsblog]
+categories: [tcp, tcp ip, udp, network, networking, slowstart, networking, congestion-control, mechanism, sidsblog]
-tags: [tcp, slowstart, networking, congestion-control, mechanism, sidsblog]
+tags: [tcp, tcp ip, udp, network, networking, slowstart, networking, congestion-control, mechanism, sidsblog]
 date: 2021-10-02T17:26:04+05:30
 description: "This tutorial will clear all your doubts regarding the TCP Slow Start and is it really a problem"
 author: Siddhant Mulajkar